projectcitybuild/web/README.md

 ### S3 Bucket
 Backups go to an S3 bucket specified in the `backup` disk.
 To run this functionality in development, you need to configure a valid bucket.
 To avoid having to use a real one:

-1. Install Minio with [Takeout](https://github.com/tighten/takeout), accepting the defaults
-2. Go to `http://localhost:9000`, using the credentials minioadmin/minioadmin
+1. Go to `http://localhost:9000`, using the credentials minioadmin/minioadmin
-3. Make a bucket called `pcb-backup`
+2. Make a bucket called `pcb-backup`
-4. Put this in your `.env`:
+3. Put this in your `.env`:

 ```dotenv
 AWS_ACCESS_KEY_ID=minioadmin